Laserdrucker vs. Tintenstrahldrucker: Ein Vergleich

 • Warranty and support : Check the warranty terms and support offered.
 A good warranty and accessible technical support can be of great value in the long run.

 • Environmental factors : Consider the environmental impact of the printer.
-Models that use less energy and have efficient toner or ink usage programs not only offer cost benefits, but also help reduce your environmental footprint.
+Models that use less energy and have efficient toner or ink usage programs not only offer cost benefits, but also help improve your environmental footprint.

 By applying these selection criteria and practical tips, you can choose a printer that not only meets your immediate needs but also represents a worthwhile investment in the long term.